 As the Trump Administration suggests we need to “identify legislative, regulatory, and policy changes to promote in rural America agriculture, economic development, job growth, infrastructure improvements, technological innovation, energy security, and quality of life.”

 - Border Security: Like many Tennesseans, I support President Trump’s efforts to “build the wall,” and “it will be a beautiful wall” but we must also stand and support the men and women who defend our battered borders with the best training and the best resources to do their job.
 Because a nation that fails to protect its borders is one that is failing to protect its people.
-Bottom line we must protect our borders to protect our citizens.
+The bottom line is we must protect our borders to protect our citizens.

 - Budget, Deficits and National Debt: The Federal government has wasted Trillions of our hard-earned dollars and have borrowed and squandered Trillions more.
 Now more than ever we need a Balanced Budget Amendment, included in this amendment should be language that would force any future Congress and Presidential Administration to pass a budget vs kicking the can down the road bypassing temporary spending measures or in other words "continuing resolutions" and "omnibus" legislation.
 If we Americans lived like our government in Washington, bankruptcy would have been a milestone we would have reached many decades ago.
 This madness must end, if we want our nation to have a chance at prosperity for generations to come, we must act now.